English as a Second Language

 Our ESL Programs

-NCC offers a variety of ESL classes to meet the academic, professional, and personal goals of our students, who come from over eighty countries.
-Classes are scheduled to meet students’ diverse needs, including morning, evenings, and Saturdays.
+NCC offers a variety of ESL courses to meet the academic, professional, and personal goals of our students, who come from over eighty countries.
+Courses are scheduled to meet students’ diverse needs, including morning, evenings, and Saturdays.
 The credit program focuses on writing so that students can succeed in college-level courses.
-The non-credit program offers classes in reading/writing, listening/speaking and grammar.
-There are numerous elective courses such as business, computers, TOEFL preparation, and conversation.
+The non-credit program offers courses in reading/writing, listening/speaking and grammar.
+There are numerous elective courses such as conversation, ESL for business, and TOEFL preparation.
 Many non-credit students eventually pass into credit ESL and pursue academic coursework.

-The Language Lab in East 208 promotes language learning inside and outside the classroom.
-Credit ESL 022, 132, and 142 courses have required labs each week that focus on grammar, vocabulary, and academic listening and note-taking.
-We encourage all students to practice when they have time.
-See the lab schedule for our Open Hours.
-The Lab offers a variety of software, books, films, and practice exercises and tutorials.
+The Language Lab in East 208 promotes language learning in and out of the classroom.
+Credit ESL 022, 132, and 142 courses have integrated lab practice focusing on grammar and academic listening.
+See the lab schedule for the lab’s hours – all students are welcome to study and practice.
+The lab offers a variety of software, books, films, and English practice.

 Humanities Credit for ESL